(updated from the 2015 FAQ)

 Where do you stay?

 Sometimes even when I have a plan it’s not quite what I expect.
-After a day of pouring rain, I arrived at the hostel to find it full.
-There was a campground on the other side of town as my alternate camping plan.
+Once after a day of pouring rain, I arrived at my intended hostel to find it full.
+I headed to a campground on the other side of town as my alternate camping plan.
 But as I stood there in the lobby of the campground, soaking wet, with it still pouring rain outside, I saw they rented those small camping cabins.
 I spent the night toasty warm and dry, with wet gear draped about the room to dry out.

 “Other” can be any number of things.
 I’ve camped wild (off into the countryside off the road), as well as stayed in abandoned buildings (and even a castle once).
 I’m occasionally invited to stay with people.
 A couple of times I’ve even stayed in a hotel!